Crime in Ivory Coast: 2010/11 post-electoral crisis

 Leading up to the 2010 election, the country had been largely divided by ethnicity, religion and economy following a large amount of migration from poorer neighbouring countries such Burkina Faso to the relatively prosperous Ivory Coast.
 President Laurent Gbagbo disliked the level of immigration.
 Much hostility arose between the northerners and the southwestern civilians, leading to discrimination against the former.

 Upon the November 2010 election, it was declared Alassane Ouattara won the election with 54.1% of votes against Gbagbo.
 However, despite orders from the African Union, European Union and the United Nations, Gbagbo refused to step down from power.
 Gbagbo claimed polls in northern regions of Ivory Coast to be rigged by pro-Outtara forces.
 The former president attempted to declare the results as invalid as they were not released before December 1.

 Tension rose and violence broke out between Gbagbo and Ouattara loyalists.
 In particular, there was strong hostility between the southwestern Bété ethnic group Gbagbo supporters and northern Muslim Ouattara supporters.
 Gbagbo forces and supporters attacked northerners, Muslims, West African immigrants and United Nations staff using weapons such as mortars and heavy machine guns.
 Ouattara forces burnt villages in the west of Ivory Coast, attacked, raped and killed civilians and Gbagbo supporters during the conflict.
 Prolonged fighting in Abidjan and surrounding towns prompted the United Nations and French troops to launch air strikes and other military operations on 4 April against Gbagbo and his forces to prevent the use of heavy weapons in the conflict and to protect the civilian population.
 It is estimated that 3,000 people were declared dead from this conflict, 150 women were raped and over a million civilians were displaced or fled from their home.

-On April 10, 2011 United Nations Operations in Cote d'Ivoire, the French military and military forces loyal to Alassane Ouattara arrested Laurent Gbagbo.
+On April 10, 2011 United Nations Operations in Côte d'Ivoire, the French military and military forces loyal to Alassane Ouattara arrested Laurent Gbagbo.
 The International Criminal Court declared Gbagbo and Ouattara to be investigated for multiple accounts of human rights violations upon the failure to protect Ivory Coast's civilians.

 In August 2018, President Ouattarra released 800 prisoners involved in the 2010-11 post-electoral crisis, including military officers, former cabinet members and Simone and Laurent Gbagbo.
 He announced immediate amnesty for those held in custody since the crisis.

 The country continues to face economic and discrimination challenges since the events involving human rights abuses.